31 Jan All About Zoysia Sod

 There are an abundance of zoysiagrass varieties on the market and Sod Solutions offers some of the most durable, best quality zoysiagrasses as sod or grass plugs including EMPIRE Turf® Zoysia (Z. Japonica), Geo™ Zoysia (Z. Japonica x Z. Tenuifolia) and Innovation™ Zoysiagrass (Z. Japonica x Z. Matrella).
 Each grass offers different zoysiagrass characteristics.
 Be sure to check out their individual pages to get a better idea on which variety will be best for your lawn.
 Sod Solutions also offers Meyer Zoysia, Palisades Zoysia, Zeon Zoysia and Zorro Zoysia.
 Shop our zoysia sod varieties here or our zoysia plug varieties here.

-If you are interested in learning more about different types of grasses other than zoysia, be sure to check out our Know Your Grass Types article.
+If you are interested in learning more about different types of grasses other than zoysia, be sure to check out our How to Choose the Right Type of Sod article.
 As mentioned above, zoysia is widely known for its lateral growth due to rigorous rhizome and stolon production.
 To learn more about rhizomes and stolons, we recommend taking a look at our What are Stolons and Rhizomes? blog.
 Lastly, zoysia performs well in a wide variety of soil types, making it a great choice for different locations throughout the southern two-thirds of the United States.
 To learn more about soil types, read Soil Management for Lawns.